|

 Dual duty FR: This is WTB's most versatile wheelset for disk or rim brakes, 26" or 29" tires and with a standard front QR or 20mm through axle.
 Price with frame $320

 Tires and Tubes: Thursday is a big fan of WTB tires.
 YMMV.
 Order WTB tires and tubes with your frame.
 Most tire/tube combos are under $30 per wheel when ordered with a frame, with or without a wheelset.
-Thursday will even throw in a Pedro's rim strip if you order your wheel goods all-WTB.
-A special deal for 26" BMX riders: a set of Nanoraptors or Vulpines, 6 WTB presta tubes and a pair of Pedro's rim strips for $80.
+WTB also makes a killer rim strip that fits their rims just right.
+A special deal for 26" BMX riders: a set of Nanoraptors or Vulpines, 6 decent tubes and a pair of WTB rim strips for $80.
 Should keep you going all season long.

 The 4-X bike works with any good, fat tire.
 You may want a heavier tire with stiff sidewalls, or a light, track-weight tire.
 WTB's Weirwolf 2.55 race is a pretty good, light tire.
 The 4-X bike is really waiting for a tire that doesn't exist yet: a light, fast-rolling 3-inch tire with a small block tread on the bottom and deep-block grabbers on the sides.

 Thursday's basic 26 inch cruiser wheelset.
-This includes plain Vanilla Sun Rhyno Lite rims, J&B sealed bearing big body BMX hubs, and stainless 2.0 straight gauge spokes.
+This includes plain vanilla Sun Rhyno Lite rims, J&B sealed bearing big body BMX hubs, and stainless 2.0 straight gauge spokes.
 This wheelset will run you $145 when ordered with a frame.
+Once the J&B hubs are gone, I'll have to jack this price.

 Profile BMX disk brake hub and wheelsets.
 Right now profile is the only manuafacturer that will make up a disk brake BMX hub.
 Their rear cassette hub is as good as it gets, and will mount a disk.
 They are a special-order item.
 This hub is $220 when purchased with a frame.
-Or you can order a wheelset, Profile hubs, Rhyno Lite XL rims and 2.0 DT spokes, for $440.
+Or you can order a wheelset, Profile hubs, a good welded rim and 2.0 DT or Sapim spokes, for $440.

 624 W. Young St.